Agentic Software Engineering: Foundational Pillars and a Research Roadmap: From Vision to Reality: A Research Roadmap for Structured Agentic SE and Its Implications

 \subsection{The Human Differentiator: A Call to Reimagine SE Education}

 The SE field is defined by its four pillars: actors, processes, tools, and artifacts.
-While the SASE vision provides a structured approach for the latter three, we must not forget that the \textbf{actor} (the human engineer) remains the most critical variable in the equation.
+While the SASE vision provides a structured approach for the latter three, we must not forget that the actor (the human engineer) remains the most critical factor.
 The 100x and 1,000x productivity gains emerging today are not the result of magical tools, but of skilled individuals who have mastered the art of working with agents.
-They are the proof that even with today's nascent technology, the human's ability to specify intent, curate context, and provide strategic oversight is the ultimate differentiator.
+They demonstrate that even with today's nascent technology, the human's ability to specify intent and provide strategic oversight is the ultimate differentiator.

-Even if the entire SASE framework were realized tomorrow, it would not automatically create a generation of 1000x engineers.
+Even if the entire SASE framework were realized tomorrow, it would not automatically create a generation of 1,000x engineers.
 It would provide the scaffolding, but the ability to use that scaffolding effectively (to excel at Briefing Engineering, to design elegant LoopScripts, to codify insightful mentorship) will still separate the exceptional from the average.
-The human is not being automated away; their role is being elevated from a crafter of code to a conductor of agents.
+The human is not being automated away, but being elevated from a crafter of code to a conductor of agents.

-This educational imperative aligns directly with forward-thinking national strategies, such as the ``Human-AI Co-Thinking'' vision proposed for Swiss education~\cite{AISwiss2025}.
-That framework advocates making co-thinking a core competency taught from elementary school onward, where students learn to amplify their intellect while maintaining their critical role as verifiers.
-The goal is to cultivate a ``sixth sense'' for recognizing the cognitive dissonances of AI, preparing the next generation not just to use AI, but to think with it in a structured, responsible, and effective way.
-The SASE vision for SE education can thus be seen as a domain-specific application of this broader pedagogical shift.